coeps-github/bizli-db/README.md

 # bizli-db

-simple and small in memory database with json file persistence. based on redux/ngrx principles:
+simple and small in memory database with json file persistence.

+based on redux/ngrx principles:
 - state
 - actions
 - reducers

+because of the persistence, the store is versioned and can be migrated.

 ## install